Yttrium-tYcLief/sod-guides/enclave/boss2.md

 * *A platoon of Scarlet Archers, led by* **Bowmaster Puck**
 * *A clergy of Scarlet Priests, led by* **Cardinal Stiltz**

-Occasionally, the leaders of these armies will call for a special mechanic.
-Only one of these mechanics will occur at a time.
-Only the 4 leaders you left alive (so, 4 that flee, compared to the 2 you killed) will be involved in the fight.
-Their mechanics are as follows:
+Occasionally, the leaders of these armies will call for a special mechanic, like BWL Nefarian class calls.
+Only one of these calls will occur at a time.
+Only the 4 leaders that fled during the prior trash will be involved in the fight and be able to call.
+These mechanics are as follows:

 {% comment %}
 TODO: Make this tabbed.